 I get constant feedback from artists who tell me that they have spent huge amounts of time and money growing their social media followings yet they STILL report that they can’t figure out how to monetize.

-This makes sense – while it IS important to have healthy social media #s it is much more important to have direct communication with fans.
-Once you establish this and create actual rapport with your list (this does not mean blasting out email “newsletters” this means actual exchanges where you respond to people who react each and every time to your emails.
-This means you need to take the time to construct communications that fans react and respond to and answer them!
+This makes sense – while it IS important to have healthy social media #s, it is much more important to have direct communication with fans.
+Once you establish this, create an actual rapport with your list; this does not mean blasting out email “newsletters”, this means actual exchanges where you respond to people who react each and every time to your emails.
+You need to take the time to build communications where fans can react, respond to, and answer them!

 Understanding “Lead Nurturing” Is Crucial

-Before you go ahead and start building a massive email list make sure you think through what you want to say to new members of your list and how you want to strengthen existing communications and this will take time.
+Before you go ahead and start building a massive email list, make sure you think through what you want to say to new members of your list and how you want to strengthen existing communications.
+This will take time.

 The big picture is you want to take your fans on the journey through your Three Communities from Ambient (not yet on your list), to Engaged (On the list but maybe not yet really engaged), to Super (Fans who buy from you and support you!).

 Step One – Create Your Email Automation

 This will take some doing.
 You need to create a few different series.
 Email newsletter management systems like MailChimp and Constant Contact will allow you to program these series and have robust tools for managing them.

 Cheryl B Englehardt suggests that you create the following 3 first:

 Welcome — these are the first communications that a new subscriber will recieve saying thanks for joining my list – here is a little about me (and maybe even give away a few great tracks or exclusive videos)